centre-for-humanities-computing/DaCy/README.md

 # 🦾 Performance and Training

-The following table shows the performance on the DaNE dataset when compared to other models.
+The following table shows the performance on the DaNE test set when compared to other models.
 Highest scores are highlighted with **bold** and second highest is <ins>underlined</ins>.

 <div align="center"><img src="img/perf.png"/></div>

+Stanza uses the spacy-stanza implementation.
+The speed on the DaNLP model is as reported by the framework, which does not utilize batch input.
+However, given the model size, it can be expected to reach speeds comparable to DaCy medium.
+Empty cells indicate that the framework does not include the specific model.

 <details>
   <summary> Training and reproduction </summary>

-the folder `DaCy_training` contains a SpaCy project which will allow for a reproduction of the results.
+the folder `training` contains a SpaCy project which will allow for a reproduction of the results.
 This folder also includes the evaluation metrics on DaNE and scripts for downloading the required data.
-For more information please see the training [readme](DaCy_training/readme.md).
+For more information please see the training [readme](training/readme.md).

-Want to learn more about how the model was trained, check out this [blog post](https://www.kennethenevoldsen.com/post/new-fast-and-efficient-state-of-the-art-in-danish-nlp/).
+Want to learn more about how DaCy initially came to be, check out this [blog post](https://www.kennethenevoldsen.com/post/new-fast-and-efficient-state-of-the-art-in-danish-nlp/).

 </details>

+## Robustness and Biases
+DaCy compares the performance of Danish language processing pipeline under a large variaty of augmentations to test the robustness and biases hereof.
+To find out more please check the [website](missing).

 # 🤔 Issues and Usage Q&A